Skip to content

 Pass extra kwargs to services

-The dispatch flow assembles a kwarg pool — data, instance, request, user, plus URL kwargs and any extras you wire in — and the callable receives the subset it declares.
+The dispatch flow assembles a kwarg pool — request, user, data (mutations with an input_serializer), instance (update / destroy), URL kwargs (selectors), plus any extras you wire in — and the callable receives the subset it declares.
 There are three places to inject extras, applied in order of increasing specificity (later wins on overlapping keys):

 1. Catch-all hookget_service_kwargs() / get_selector_kwargs() on the view.
 Global default for every action.